stacksgov/sips/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 This proposal aims to maintain compatibility with the existing SIP-010 standard while introducing new functionality.
 Existing fungible token contracts can continue to use the SIP-010 functions without modification.
 Contracts that wish to utilize allowances and composable fungible tokens can implement the extended trait.

+The current SIP10 Tokens are compatibles in the sense that they both will work on User Wallet using the same `(transfer(amount, user,recipient)`.
+Also to use a Single DeFi service, no Composability.
+If you use `transfer` to use a simple DeFi service like current approaches it will also work.
+Current SIP10 approach is not supporting properly combining a fungible token with two DeFi services, such as a Yield Aggregator using different Yield Services.

 ## Activation

 The activation of this proposal will require deployment to the Stacks blockchain's mainnet.
 The activation criteria and timeline should be defined in accordance with the Stacks Improvement Proposal process.